Look! Mushrooms and walnuts!

 Have you ever been mushroom picking?
 Now you have a good excuse to try out this novice activity and its soooooo peaceful and relaxing too.

 You need to go with someone who is experienced because it’s a hazardous pastime.
 There are so many different mushrooms, that on the surface look the same, but some are deadly poisonous.
-So please do not try this alone.
-Join a club if you don’t know of any expert picker.

 I had the privilege of going on an excursion on the outskirts of Bratislava, Slovakia, with my friend and her father who is a mycophagist or mushrooming expert.
 We had to rise early and it had to be on a day that the weather conditions were just right.
 They spring up overnight after it has been rainy weather.
 An expert can determine the right conditions and time they will appear.

-I would never try it on my own.
-Every mushroom I seemed to think was the real McCoy, turned out to be poisonous.
 I had a lot to learn.
 It was a lovely day out in the forest and very peaceful and relaxing.
 If you’re not the adventurous type, then a trip to the supermarket will suffice.
 Some supermarkets stock a selection of dried mushrooms.
 They can be quite pricey though.

 The health benefits of mushrooms can aid in bringing blood pressure down.
 In addition to being a food high in potassium, they are a good source of Selenium and Ergothioneine, two powerful antioxidants that can fight against free radical damage to the artery walls and to the supposed "bad" LDL cholesterol which we need.
 Copper is found in them too which is good for the elasticity of our veins and arteries.